cristinagalisteo/gitana/README.md

 ```

 Since there are type strains/specimens among the species, we will select the `--superindex/-i` option.
-Alse, we want a nicer topology, so we will use the `--ladderize/-l` option to give the tree a ladder-like effect.
+Also, we want a nicer topology, so we will use the `--ladderize/-l` option to give the tree a ladder-like effect.
 The `--bar` argument selects the size of the bar width.
 The `-y` and `-x` arguments will adjust the position of the bootstrap values above the nodes.
 As we are not adjusting the `--bootstrap_threshold/-b` argument, bootstrap values under 70% will be filtered out.
 Finally, we will specify the name of the output file as well as the file format (PNG instead of the default PDF) with the `--output/-o` argument.